pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 # Creating SSL Certificates
-This tutorial briefly covers creating new SSL certificates for your panel and daemon using LetsEncrypt&trade;.
+This tutorial briefly covers creating new SSL certificates for your panel and daemon.

 ## Method 1: Using Certbot
 To begin, we will be installing certbot, a simple script that will automatically renew our certificates and allow much